Eswatini

 U.S. Litigation: D.V.D. v.
 Department of Homeland Security

 The Eswatini government has detained the men at the Matsapha Correctional Complex, a maximum-security prison, without charges, due process, or meaningful access to counsel.
-The men are prohibited from meeting in person with local attorneys in Eswatini and lack confidential telephone access to counsel in the United States.
-The Eswatini government estimated that the first group of five men would be imprisoned for about 12 months, adding: “It could be slightly less or slightly more” and that Eswatini “would work with international organisations to deport them to their home countries.”
+The men have been prohibited from meeting in person with local attorneys in Eswatini and lack confidential telephone access to counsel in the United States.
+Four of the men were prevented from meeting with a local attorney for nine months while the Eswatini government fought in court to continue to deny them legal access.

 The U.S. government claimed that the removal of the first group of men to Eswatini was necessary because the home countries of the men refused to accept their returns, a claim disavowed by the government of Jamaica, which subsequently helped arrange the repatriation of Orville Etoria, a Jamaican citizen.
 Etoria had lived in the United States for nearly five decades—since he arrived in the country at age 12 in 1976—before he was forcibly sent to Eswatini and imprisoned there for two months.